-pCloud is an online storage solution that people can use to ensure that their photos, documents, and other important data are not at risk of being lost if their hard drive goes corrupt or they lose their device to theft, loss, or breakage.
+pCloud is an online storage solution that can be used by just about anyone to ensure that their photos, documents, and other important data isn't at risk of being lost if their hard drive is corrupted. pCloud also protects against device theft, loss, or breakage.

-pCloud was first launched in 2013 and it is available for all popular platforms via software that you can download to your laptop, desktop, tablet, or smartphone device.
-It is even available for Linux distros; which is rare.
-In addition to locally installed clients, users can opt to use pCloud via an online web client that runs in their browser.
+The backup service arrived on the scene in 2013 and is available for all popular platforms via software that can be downloaded to your laptop, desktop, tablet, or smartphone device. pCloud is even available for Linux distros – a rare, but welcome, surprise!
+In addition to locally installed clients, you can opt to use pCloud via an online web client that runs in your browser.

-Subscribers have the option to use the service for free, or via a monthly, yearly, or lifetime subscription plan.
-Customers can opt to pay via credit or debit card, PayPal, iTunes, or Google Pay. pCloud even supports Bitcoin transactions.
+Subscribers have the option to check out the service for free if they wish, or purchase a monthly, yearly, or lifetime subscription plan.
+It's possible to pay for these plans via credit or debit card, PayPal, iTunes, or Google Pay. pCloud even supports Bitcoin transactions.
 Additionally, all subscribers get a 10-day money-back guarantee to test the service risk-free.

-If you're a free user, you'll get up to 10 GB of free storage with 50 GB of download link traffic per month, and all without paying a penny.
-However, free users must verify their account to unlock the file-sharing feature and must follow certain steps in order to gain access to the full 10 GB allowance.
+If you're a free user, you'll get up to 10 GB of storage and 50 GB of download link traffic per month, and all without paying a penny.
+However, free users will first need to verify their account to unlock the file-sharing feature, and follow certain steps in order to unlock the full 10 GB storage allowance.

 A one month plan starts at $4.99 for 500 GB of storage – or $9.99 per month for two Terabytes of storage.
 This is not particularly expensive, however, the yearly plans offer better value for money.

 Yearly plans can be purchased for $47.88 per year for 500 GB of storage and $95.88 for two Terabytes.
 Finally, lifetime subscriptions cost $175 for 500 GB and $350 for two Terabytes of storage.